lirbank/preview-branches-with-cloudflare/README.md

 ### Preview flow

 1. Push to a non-default Git branch.
-2. The Cloudflare GitHub App triggers a non-production build, which runs `bun run scripts/deploy.ts`.
+2. The Cloudflare GitHub App triggers a non-production build, which runs `scripts/deploy.ts`.
 3. The script deletes any Hyperdrive config whose Neon branch no longer exists.
 4. It looks up the Neon branch named `preview-<branch-slug>`, reusing it if present or creating it with a 7-day TTL.
 5. It fetches the branch's pooled and unpooled connection URIs.